 Beyond the Infinite, Fall 2013

 When disaster strikes communities around the nation and the world, the MIT community responds with donations and action.
-The PSC is a central, natural starting point in the immediate aftermath of disaster for students seeking ways to help communities in need.
-Many students engaging in public service work through the PSC have focused their work in disaster relief.
+The PKG Center is a central, natural starting point in the immediate aftermath of disaster for students seeking ways to help communities in need.
+Many students engaging in public service work through the PKG Center have focused their work in disaster relief.

 September 11 attacks